 I grant permission for the film entered to be included in the SCINEMA program.
 If my film is accepted, I will nominate how my film may be screened from the following 2 options:

-1. Have your film shown at the national screenings if selected by the Jury, and then made available online for both community screening playlists and general public viewing via Australia’s Science Channel, where your film will be available for a license period of 12 months for a non-exclusive free VOD license for Australia and New Zealand.
+1. Have your film shown at the national screenings if selected by the Jury, and then made available online for both community screening playlists and general public viewing via Australia’s Science Channel, where your film will be included on SCINEMA sub-channel for license period of 12 months for a non-exclusive free VOD license for Australia and New Zealand.

 I declare that :